 STAG was set up in 1991 to audit the management of seriously injured patients in Scotland and audited trauma care until 2002.
-The current trauma audit was recommenced in 2011 and currently includes patients who are seen in the emergency department (ED), in 28 hospitals (July 2022), throughout Scotland.
+The current trauma audit was recommenced in 2011 and includes patients who are seen in the emergency department (ED), in 29 hospitals (January 2024), throughout Scotland.

-The NPF made a series of recommendations for the future of trauma data collection provided by STAG in view of establishing a major trauma service, (now referred to as the Scottish Trauma Network (STN).
+The NPF made a series of recommendations for the future of trauma data collection provided by STAG in view of establishing a major trauma service, (now referred to as the Scottish Trauma Network (STN)):

-- All hospitals with an emergency department (ED) should contribute to STAG (n=30). - STAG should be extended to include data collection on the full patient journey including rehabilitation and patient reported outcomes. - STAG and the SAS data should be linked to allow for more robust information on the early stages of care. - STAG and hospital in-patient data (SMR01 data3) linkage should be progressed allowing valuable information to be explored in relation to outcomes and survival. - The audit should expand to include paediatric trauma. - National Key Performance Indicators should be agreed and measured to help monitor the success of the major trauma service and drive improvements.
+- All hospitals with an ED should contribute to STAG (n=30). - STAG should be extended to include data collection on the full patient journey including rehabilitation and patient reported outcomes. - STAG and the SAS data should be linked to allow for more robust information on the early stages of care. - STAG and hospital in-patient data (Scottish Morbidity Records (SMR) 01 data) linkage should be progressed allowing valuable information to be explored in relation to outcomes and survival. - The audit should expand to include paediatric trauma. - National key performance indicators should be agreed and measured to help monitor the success of the major trauma service and drive improvements.